Intercom

-An intercom, also called an intercommunication device, intercommunicator, or interphone, is a stand-alone voice communications system for use within a building or small collection of buildings which functions independently of the public telephone network.
-Intercoms are generally mounted permanently in buildings and vehicles.
+An intercom, also called an intercommunication device, intercommunicator, or interphone, is a stand-alone voice communications system for use within a building, small collection of buildings or portably within a small coverage area, which functions independently of the public telephone network.
+Intercoms are generally mounted permanently in buildings and vehicles, but can also be detachable and portable.
 Intercoms can incorporate connections to public address loudspeaker systems, walkie talkies, telephones, and other intercom systems.
 Some intercom systems incorporate control of devices such as signal lights and door latches.

 Intercoms are used on a wide variety of properties; from houses that only require one connection between a resident and the property's entrance to multi-unit apartments that require intercom hardware to be installed in every individual apartment.
 Some are equipped with video and its wiring (electrical installation) can be connected to the outside with a few pairs (4-6 pairs) while controlling an electric strike.
 The latest generations are even compatible with computers and some models include TCP/IP compatibility.